Configuring SNMPv3 Trap Receivers in Python

 TRAP_QUEUE.put_nowait({

-"context_engine_id": str(context_engine_id),
+"context_engine_id": context_engine_id.prettyPrint(),

-"context_name": str(context_name),
+"context_name": context_name.prettyPrint(),

 "var_binds": payload,

-"ingest_timestamp": time.time()
+"ingest_timestamp": time.time(),

 })